 We pride ourselves in sourcing cacao from some of the most renowned and exclusive places around the world.
-Our Vice President of Farm & Factory Operations, Daniel O’Doherty, regularly travels to South America to oversee and manage our cacao sourcing.
-And with his expert consultation, our Maui Ku’ia Estate Cacao Farm produces an incredible cacao for our Hawaiian chocolate that we can’t wait to share with you!
+Our Vice President of Farm & Factory Operations, Daniel O’Doherty, regularly travels the world to oversee and manage our cacao sourcing.
+And with his expert consultation, our Maui Ku’ia Estate Cacao Farm produces an incredible cacao for our Hawaiian chocolate!

 Work began on our Maui Ku’ia Estate Cacao Farm in 2013, when former biotech entrepreneur, Gunars Valkirs, decided to combine his family history of farming with his obsession for outstanding chocolate.
 Located within the moku (traditional Hawaiian district) of Lahaina and the ahupua‘a (traditional Hawaiian land division) of Ku’ia, early days on the farm saw our team clearing the land, adding in irrigation and a system of windbreak and shade trees in order to create the tropical environment needed for Theobroma cacao (literally “cacao, food of the gods”) to flourish and produce its colorful pods, which contain the seeds from which chocolate is made.